nuttann/nuttann.github.io/portals/portals.md

 to ZONE' are included.
 The images here were taken from the RotE guild hall.

+Advantages of the Portal Objects are that you don't have to buy something to set it and you don't have to change the Guild Port.
+This is especially useful to avoid changing it during raid times.

 ## Clickies

 There are are many clickies that players may use from inventory.
 Some are